 It is expected that nanotechnology will start impacting on almost all industrial sectors in the medium term.
 Their potential applications range from the optimisation of existing products and processes, through product innovations, to a revolutionary redesign of production.
 Nanotechnology will therefore impact on all areas of social life.

-Nanoparticles - they are tiny, even very, very tiny, but they have it all.
+Nanoparticles - they are tiny, even very, very tiny, but they deserve high esteem

 Nanoparticles have completely different material properties than particles that can be seen with the naked eye or an ordinary microscope.
 In nanotechnology, the properties and structures of materials are selectively manipulated at the supramolecular level in order to functionalise their surfaces.
 In surface technology, nanoparticles are used specifically to form nano-polymer chains, which firmly attach themselves to surfaces like a mesh.